|

 Day 2: Hacienda La Carriona -

-Hacienda San Agustín de Callo, an Inca palace and
+San Agustín de Callo, a 15th century Inca palace and 16th

 Papallacta Hot Springs